 Who he is: Patrick, like all customers, doesn’t like to wait.
 The pair of sneakers he was trying on are too small for him so he ordered a bigger size.
 It was a weekend so naturally, there are many customers seeking assistance from the staff.
 But Patrick doesn’t care about the size of your queue.
 Why would he?
 He just wants to get his shoes and move on with his life.

 How to deal: All customers deserve a prompt response and quick action, regardless of how difficult they are.
 But you can’t necessarily bump a customer to the top of the queue just because he’s lost his patience.
 Do your best to explain why things aren’t moving as quickly as he’d like, assure him that you appreciate his patience, and do your best to serve him as quickly as possible.
 If possible, refer him to less-busy colleagues who can give him more timely assistance.

 Who she is: Sophie plans on having a makeover at a salon.
 The stylist asks Sophie what hairstyle she wants.
 Sophie answers “a little trim and blonde hair color,” which is too vague for the stylist.

 How to deal: Customers like Sophie don’t always realize when they’re too vague.
 They have a clear understanding of what they want but don’t always do a great job asking for it.
-If Sophie is unable or unwilling to supply you with more information on what she wants, get specific.
+If Sophie is unable or unwilling to supply you with more information on what she wants, handle it by getting more specific.

 What particular shade of blonde is she referring to?
 How short does she want her hair?
 Show her magazines or catalogues to arrive at a more specific hair color.
 Point out how small of a difference “a little trim” can make to her hair.
 She might be expecting a drastic change in her look so it’s best to manage expectations early (and avoid a potentially uncomfortable situation).

 Who he is: Carl ordered Fresh Mushroom Soup, but in the middle of the meal, he noticed that it tasted like ready-made mushroom soup straight from the can.